mudrd8mz/moodle-gource/README.txt

 development visualisation using Gource (http://code.google.com/p/gource/)

-Once you have Gource installed on your computer, use the moodle.log from this file to visualise the Moodle development history
+Once you have Gource installed on your computer, use the moodle.log from this repository to visualise the Moodle development history.

     $ gource moodle.log